-Rock-snot, also called “didymo” (Didymosphenia geminata), is a species of diatom (single-celled algae) that grows in shallow waters.
+Rock-snot also called “didymo” (Didymosphenia geminata), is a species of diatom (single-celled algae) that grows in shallow waters.
 It is native to the Northern Hemisphere in areas including Europe and Asia.
 More recently, rock snot has been found in North America and in New Zealand.
-A single drop of water can transport this fast-growing microscopic algae.
+A single drop of water can transport this fast-growing microscopic alga.

 A new research project at the University of Colorado at Boulder has discovered that high water flows greatly decrease the amount of Didymo in the system.
 This control method is still being researched and is not yet proven.

-Fishermen should take the follow precautions after fishing in Didymo – infested waters.
+Fishermen should take the following precautions after fishing in Didymo – infested waters.
 These methods will help reduce the spread of Didymo.

 Check: Before leaving the river, remove all clumps of algae from gear and clothing.
 Leave them at the site, preferably in the sun to dry.
 If you find clumps later, don’t wash them down the drain or sewer, treat them with the approved methods below, dry them and put them in a rubbish bin.